bnb-chain/greenfield-docs/docs/api/bundle-service.md

 func (c *Client) CreateBucket(ctx context.Context, bucketName string, primaryAddr string, opts types.CreateBucketOptions) (string, error)
 ```

 * Step 2: To ensure optimal performance when uploading bundled files to Greenfield, the bundler service offers multiple operator addresses.
+The operator address is used to replace the user in uploading the bundled objects to Greenfield.
 Get the operator address for creating the bundled objects on Greenfield.

-* Step 3: Grant fee and permission for creating bundled objects under the bucket.
+* Step 3: Grant fee and permission to the operator address for creating bundled objects under the bucket.
 For the fee grant, you can only create a fee allowance for object creation.
 ```go
 func (c *Client) GrantAllowance(ctx context.Context, granteeAddr string, allowance feegrant.FeeAllowanceI, txOption gnfdsdktypes.TxOption) (string, error)